 Gustavo García-López is a political scientist from Puerto Rico.
 He is currently assistant professor in the Graduate School for Planning of the University of Puerto Rico Rio Piedras and will start as a researcher at the Centre for Social Studies of the University of Coimbra in Portugal this autumn.

 García-López gained his PhD from Indiana University in 2012, where he was a member of Elinor Ostrom’s research group.
 Ostrom was a Nobel Prize winner (for economics) and an ISS honorary fellow.

 Ali Bilgiç - PCC holder 2017-2019

 During his tenure as PCC chair in 2017-2019, Professor Ali Bilgiç focused his research on migration and the human security approach.
-He looked at migration from a holistic person-centered perspective and explored concepts like trust.
+He looked at migration from a holistic person-centred perspective and explored concepts like trust.
 The objective of his research was to gain a more comprehensive understanding of migration as a social, political and economic process.